What is Anglicanism?

 • The beauty of structured prayer and the importance of heartfelt sincerity in worship

-• Anglican Christians are catholic: We belong to a historic and worldwide family of believers, united through shared church order, the biblical sacraments, common worship (based on the Book of Common Prayer), and missional partnerships.
-Anglicans have a deep concern for Christian unity (John 17) and have often been at the forefront of unity-seeking efforts between Christian traditions.
+Anglican Christians are catholic: We belong to a historic and worldwide family of believers, united through shared church order, the biblical sacraments, common worship (The Book of Common Prayer), and missional partnerships.
+Anglicans have a deep heart for Christian unity, as Jesus prayed for (John 17).

-• Anglican Christians are charismatic: We believe that the Holy Spirit is active today: indwelling believers, uniting us to Christ, sanctifying us and bringing about good fruit in our lives, bestowing gifts, and empowering us for mission.
+Anglican Christians are charismatic: We seek to be attuned to the work of the Holy Spirit as He indwells believers, unites us to Christ, sanctifies us, bears good fruit in our lives, bestows gifts, and empowers us for mission.
 Anglicans are thoroughly Trinitarian and thus the person and work of the Spirit receives due attention in our prayer and our weekly worship, in coequality with the Father and the Son.

 The evangelist Billy Graham saw “spiritual beauty in Anglican order,” and told his final biographer that if he were starting all over again, “I would be an evangelical Anglican.”